Yemen LNG evacuates some staff after minor explosion

-ABU DHABI/PARIS, Dec 9 (Reuters) - Yemen LNG has evacuated some foreign staff after an explosion last week at its plant at Balhaf, a company employee and a spokesman for French stakeholder Total said.
+ABU DHABI/PARIS (Reuters) - Yemen LNG has evacuated some foreign staff after an explosion last week at its plant at Balhaf, a company employee and a spokesman for French stakeholder Total said.

 Violence is common in Yemen, where an interim government is fighting southern secessionists and northern Houthi rebels, as well as al Qaeda-linked militants seeking to overthrow the government and impose their version of Islamic law.